4.2 Exporting Data to Delimited Files

 First, we will introduce an important concept called Working Directory.
-To do data export and import, you are recommended to set the working directory since we usually use a path relative to the working directory for interacting with files on the computer in R. To set the working directory, you can click Session on the menu and click Set Working Directory.
+In order to perform data export and data import, you are recommended to set the working directory, since we usually use a path relative to the working directory for interacting with files on the computer in R. To set the working directory, you can click Session on the menu and click Set Working Directory.

 Set Working Directory

-• To Source File Location: this is the same directory as the current R script.
+• To Source File Location: this will set the working directory as the directory of the current R script.

-• To Files Pane Location: this is the same directory as shown in the Files Panel on the bottom right of RStudio.
+• To Files Pane Location: this will set the working directory as the directory of the Files Pane on the bottom right of RStudio.

 • Choose Directory…: this will open up a window from which you can choose any desired directory.